ABOUT ME

 FOREST

-Tom is currently studying for his PhD in forest ecology at the University of Stirling, UK in collaboration with Forest Research.
-The focus of his research is the resilience of forest ecosystems to climate change.
+Tom is a Global Change Ecologist and Research Scientist in the Silviculture team at Forest Research, based in Scotland, UK.
+The focus of his research is mostly centred on the resilience of forest ecosystems to climate change.

-Tom is an associate member of the Institute of Chartered Foresters, a member of the Association for Tree-Ring Research and runs the British Ecological Society’s Forest Ecology Group.
+Tom is a professional member of the Institute of Chartered Foresters, a member of the Association for Tree-Ring Research and the British Ecological Society.
 Tom also runs and maintains the website forest-ecology.com.

 A BRIEF INTRODUCTION

-I have previously worked as an intelligence analyst in the UK and as a bio-security ranger for the Department of Conservation (DOC) in New Zealand.
-More recently I returned to the UK and my conservation career led me to an island nature reserve off the north coast of Scotland (Handa Island), which I ran for two years.
-I then spent a brief period working in the forest industry having completed my MSc in Environmental Forestry at Bangor University, Wales and am now pursuing a long-term abition of becoming a forest research scientist.
+I’ve worked as an intelligence analyst in the UK and as a bio-security ranger for the Department of Conservation (DOC) in New Zealand, and as a ranger on an island nature reserve off the north coast of Scotland (Handa Island), which I ran for two years with my wife.
+I’ve also spent a brief period working in the forest industry having completed my MSc in Environmental Forestry at Bangor University, Wales and went on to complete my PhD in Forest Resilience to Drought at the University of Stirling.

-My current focus is now on completing my PhD at Stirling University in collaboration with Forest Research.
+I currently work as a Reserach Scientist in teh Silviculture group at Forest Research.
 My research is primarily focused on assessing the resilience of forests to extreme climatic events with a particular focus on drought, how different species and communities respond to stressful events and how these events can drive the novel development of forest structure, composition and function.
 This work often involves investigating the legacy and impact of historic drought events using tree-rings (dendroecology).
 My passion for applied research also means I enjoy the challenge of trying to operationalise this knowledge to ultimately build adaptive capacity into our forests to deal with the challenges of a future climate.